ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

     return templates.TemplateResponse("spa.j2", context)
 ```

-To make the FastAPI return an HTML page, we need to specify `response_class=HTMLResponse` and let the function return `TemplateResponse.`

-Here is the template used in the example above.
+By specifing `response_class=HTMLResponse` and letting the function return `TemplateResponse`, we can make the FastAPI respond with the HTML page below.

 ```jinja
 <!DOCTYPE html>